 First, install the system dependencies from the “Bare Metal” section above.
 Then you can clone the ArchiveBox repo and install

-git clone https://github.com/ArchiveBox/ArchiveBox cd ArchiveBox git checkout master # or the branch you want to test git pull # Install ArchiveBox + python dependencies python3 -m venv .venv && source .venv/bin/activate && pip install -e .[dev] # or pipenv install --dev && pipenv shell # Install node dependencies npm install # Optional: install the extractor dependencies ./bin/setup.sh # Optional: develop via docker by mounting the code dir into the container # if you edit e.g. ./archivebox/core/models.py on the docker host, runserver # inside the container will reload and pick up your changes docker build . -t archivebox docker run -it -p 8000:8000 \ -v $PWD/data:/data \ -v $PWD/archivebox:/app/archivebox \ archivebox server 0.0.0.0:8000 --debug --reload
+git clone https://github.com/ArchiveBox/ArchiveBox && cd ArchiveBox git checkout master # or the branch you want to test git submodule update --init --recursive git pull --recurse-submodules # Install ArchiveBox + python dependencies python3 -m venv .venv && source .venv/bin/activate && pip install -e .[dev] # or with pipenv: pipenv install --dev && pipenv shell # Install node dependencies npm install # Optional: install extractor dependencies manually or with helper script ./bin/setup.sh # Optional: develop via docker by mounting the code dir into the container # if you edit e.g. ./archivebox/core/models.py on the docker host, runserver # inside the container will reload and pick up your changes docker build . -t archivebox docker run -it -p 8000:8000 \ -v $PWD/data:/data \ -v $PWD/archivebox:/app/archivebox \ archivebox server 0.0.0.0:8000 --debug --reload

 Common development tasks¶